eddyod/codechallenge/README.md

 Overview on how to run this module
 ================================
+1. Clone this git repository onto your computer.
+The directory will be named 'codechallenge'
 1. Install a Python virtualenv
 2. Install packages required
 3. Run dosing.py